csvance/armchair-expert/README.md

 - discord.py
 - numpy
 - janus
+- zlib

-## Database
+## General Setup
-Currently supports both MySQL and SQLite as DB backends.
-I recommend using MySQL as the performance is orders of magnitude better.
-In theory you should be able to set it up with any modern RDBMS.
-To properly support emoji in MySQL: create database armchairexpert CHARACTER SET utf8mb4 COLLATE utf8mb4_bin;
+- Make sure you have the spacy 'en' dataset downloaded: 'python -m spacy download en'

+# Backends
-## Configuration
+## Discord
 - You will need to register a bot with Discord: https://discordapp.com/developers/applications/me#top
 - Once you register it take note of the Client ID, Username, Bot ID, and Token
-- Copy config-example.py to config.py and fill in everything above the database connection string
+- Copy discord-config.example.py to discord-config.py and configure it
-- If using MySQL you will need to manually create the database and enter your connection string.
-- Otherwise just select SQLite and use the included connection string for it.
-- Make sure you have the spacy 'en' dataset downloaded: 'python -m spacy download en'

-## Run It
-- python armchair_expert_discord.py
+- python armchair_expert.py
 - When the bot starts you should see a message print to the console containing a link which will allow you to join the bot to a server.